iris

 I arrived at the gallery twenty minutes before it opened, which felt foolish until I noticed the way morning light pooled on the sidewalk outside.
 Through the window, I could see a canvas catching the sun at an angle the artist probably never intended—all those carefully layered blues suddenly luminous, almost breathing.

 Inside, I made my usual mistake: walking too quickly past the first three pieces, saving them for "later" as if I'd somehow have fresher eyes after viewing everything else.
 I caught myself doing it and stopped.
 Turned around.
 Really looked at the small oil study I'd dismissed—a half-empty coffee cup on a windowsill, nothing more.
 But the ceramic rim held this thin line of reflected light, and suddenly I understood what the painter was after.
-Not the cup itself, but that precise moment when an ordinary object becomes strange because you've actually
+Not the cup itself, but that precise moment when an ordinary object becomes strange because you've actually seen it.

 0